-For anyone who loves to plant, grow and take care of a backyard garden like us, then you know that the right flowers and the right landscaping aren’t the only things that contribute to their success — other aspects of nature, such as beautiful butterflies, do too.
-And although you may think that some gardeners just get lucky to have butterflies attracted to their home, the truth is that there are some specific flower types that butterflies are more likely to cling to.
+For anyone who loves to plant, grow, and take care of a backyard garden, you know the right flowers and landscaping aren’t the only things that contribute to their success — other aspects of nature, such as beautiful butterflies, do too.
+And although you may think that some gardeners just get lucky to have butterflies attracted to their home, there are actually specific flower types that butterflies are more likely to cling to.

-A classic plant for all of the fall gardeners, aster produces some of the most amazing red, blue, pink, purple and white flowers.
-Aster plants thrive best under sunny and moist conditions, and they can grow to be about five feet tall and two feet wide.
+A classic plant for fall gardeners, aster produces some of the most amazing red, blue, pink, purple, and white flowers.
+Aster plants thrive best under sunny and moist conditions, and can grow to be 5 feet tall and 2 feet wide.
 And one thing’s for sure — butterflies love them!

-It has butterfly in its name, so of course it’s going to be something that butterflies are attracted to!
+It has butterfly in its name, so of course it’s going to be something that butterflies are attracted to.
 A particular benefit of one of these bushes is that it sprouts extremely beautiful flowers full of life and color.
-For those who are new to gardening, you can even expect your new butterfly bush to have finished growing after only one or two seasons!
+For those who are new to gardening, you can expect your new butterfly bush to have finished growing after only one or two seasons.

-Phlox plants are known for their amazing blooms throughout the summer months – their flowers can be found in shades of red, pink, salmon and lavender, and you might just even find them in white.
-Since these plants can grow to be approximately four feet tall, just make sure you have enough room before adding one to your garden!
+Phlox plants are known for their amazing blooms throughout the summer months.
+Their flowers can be found in shades of red, pink, salmon, lavender, and white.
+Since these plants can grow to 4 feet tall, you need to make sure you have enough room in your garden before adding one to it.

-Ranging in size from short to tall, and ranging in color from red to orange, purple and pink, these are some of butterfly’s favorites each and every summer.
+Ranging in size from short to tall, and in color from red to orange and purple to pink, these are some of butterflies’ favorites every summer.
 Similar to the purple coneflower, these flowers do best in a sunny environment, and they also enjoy well-drained soil.

-You love zinnia, we love zinnia and butterflies sure love zinnia too!
-A particular bloom that thrives all summer long, and in a number of colors we might add, these are the perfect addition to any garden if you want to see groups of butterflies fluttering throughout your yard.
+You love zinnia, we love zinnia, and butterflies definitely love zinnia!
+A particular bloom that thrives all summer long, and in a number of colors, these are the perfect addition to any garden if you want to see groups of butterflies fluttering throughout your yard.

-1. Adult butterflies primarily seek out flowers that are orange, yellow, pink or purple.
+- Adult butterflies primarily seek out flowers that are orange, yellow, pink, or purple.

-2. Butterflies rely on nectar throughout their entire adult life, so if you want to continuously see them in your yard, make sure you have plants ready to bloom at all possible times.
+- Butterflies rely on nectar throughout their adult life.
+If you want to continuously see them in your yard, make sure you have plants ready to bloom at all times of the year.

-3. Certain insecticides, such as malathion and diazinon, are attractive to some gardeners because of their ability to kill insects.
-But if you want to keep butterflies coming to you, then stay away from them!
+- Certain insecticides, such as malathion and diazinon, are attractive to some gardeners because of their ability to kill insects.
+But if you want to keep butterflies coming to you, stay away from them.